Bayesian-LoRA: LoRA based Parameter Efficient Fine-Tuning using Optimal Quantization levels and Rank Values trough Differentiable Bayesian Gates: Introduction

-Recently, \citet{Mart2020Bayesian} proposed the BayesianBits approach, which introduces a novel and hardware-friendly decomposition of the quantization operation and allows for adaptable and optimal quantization levels, resulting in optimal quantization levels and, therefore, lower model energy consumption.
-Inspired by BayesianBits~\citep{Mart2020Bayesian}, we propose Bayesian-LoRA (B-LoRA) \footnote{Github link to Bayesian-LoRA implementation: \url{https://github.com/KseniaSycheva/Bayesian-Lora}} which approaches LoRA matrix decomposition and quantization from a Bayesian perspective.
-Indeed, by positioning a prior distribution on both quantization levels and rank values of the low-rank matrices weights, the optimal rank values and quantization levels for each individual LoRA block are learned.
-We validate the proposed approach, using the GLUE \cite{wang2018glue} benchmark, and compare it with state-of-the-art baselines, such as LoRA \cite{hu2022lora}, DyLoRA \cite{valipour2022dylora}, and AdaLoRA \cite{zhang2023adaptive}.
+Recently, \citet{Mart2020Bayesian} proposed the Bayesian Bits approach, which introduces a novel and hardware-friendly decomposition of the quantization operation and allows for adaptable and optimal quantization levels, resulting in optimal quantization levels and, therefore, lower model energy consumption.
+Inspired by Bayesian Bits~\citep{Mart2020Bayesian}, we propose Bayesian-LoRA, which approaches LoRA matrix decomposition and quantization from a Bayesian perspective.
+Indeed, by positioning a prior distribution on both quantization levels and rank values of the low-rank matrices weights, it learns the optimal rank values and quantization levels for each individual LoRA block.
+We validate the proposed approach using the GLUE \cite{wang2018glue} benchmark and compare it with state-of-the-art baselines, such as LoRA \cite{hu2022lora}, DyLoRA \cite{valipour2022dylora}, and AdaLoRA \cite{zhang2023adaptive}.
 Moreover, we perform a qualitative analysis of quantization levels and rank values across the fine-tuned quantized LoRA blocks, which shows how B-LoRA is able to reduce the total amount of bit operations of roughly $70\%$, while performing on par or better than the related SOTA baselines.